Please note: If date, time, and instructor information is missing from a course in the listings below, that course is not being offered this term.

 |70282||12 eve We||Sep 14, 2016||1830-2130||James Balderston||$505||Main Campus|

 This entry-level course covers the basics of photography as they apply to Digital SLR cameras.
 Covering traditional aspects such as exposure, depth-of-field, and composition, the course also delves into basic digital controls such as white balance, histograms, and elemental workflow.
-A DSLR is a must for this course.Prerequisites: Basic computer skills.
+A DSLR is a must for this course.Students are required to supply their own tripod by week 3Prerequisites: Basic computer skills.

 |70283||12 eve Mo||Sep 12, 2016||1830-2130 ONLINE||Andrew Tripp||$464||ONLINE|